 The Workshop audience includes about 650 academics, practitioners, and policymakers with diverse backgrounds, experiences, and knowledge.
-Because of this diversity, it is helpful to define any legal and technical terms and avoid the use of jargon and acronyms.
+Because of this diversity, it is helpful to define any discipline-specific terms and avoid the use of jargon and acronyms.

 Moderators, panelists, presenters, conveners, and all audience members are encouraged to submit a brief summary of their current work for the Research and Practice Highlights section of the Workshop website.
-Although these Highlights are not for presentation, they are published on the Natural Hazards Center website.
+Although these Highlights are not for presentation, they are an excellent way to network with others that share your interests.

-PowerPoint is NOT available during the Monday or Tuesday afternoon sessions or during the Networking Roundtables—this is a long-standing Workshop tradition meant to encourage conversation and exchange between panelists and participants.
-However, PowerPoint will be made available to all other session types.
+PowerPoint presentations are NOT available during concurrent sessions or during the networking roundtables—this is a long-standing Workshop tradition meant to encourage conversation and exchange between panelists and participants.
+PowerPoint slides are generally allowed in other session types.

-Moderators help create an atmosphere where researchers, practitioners, and policymakers from wide-ranging backgrounds can exchange ideas in a positive, constructive environment.
+Moderators help create an atmosphere where panelists from wide-ranging backgrounds can exchange ideas in a positive, constructive environment.

 Moderators have three critical responsibilities:

-Introduce the panel topic and panelists at the Workshop.
-Facilitate panelist remarks in response to guiding questions.
-Ensure the question and comment period runs smoothly, allowing for open remarks from participants and for as many questions to be asked and addressed as possible.
+- Introduce the panel topic and panelists, facilitate discussion, and ensure the question and comment period runs smoothly.
+Be sure to allow for responses from participants and for as many questions to be asked and addressed as possible.

-Keep the session on time and on track.
-Student volunteers at the Workshop will help with timekeeping, but moderators should be prepared to politely encourage panelists and audience members to keep their remarks brief and focused to allow maximum participation from the widest range of people possible.
-At the Workshop, all sessions start and end on time.
+- Keep the session on time and on track.
+Student volunteers will help with timekeeping, but moderators should be prepared to politely encourage panelists and audience members to keep their remarks brief and focused to allow maximum participation from the widest range of people possible.
+All Workshop sessions start and end on time.

-The conveners’ role is to help facilitate maximum interaction during the Networking Roundtables so attendees can get to know one another and exchange ideas about pressing topics in the hazards and disaster field.
+The conveners’ role is to help facilitate interaction during the networking roundtables so attendees can get to know one another and exchange ideas about pressing topics in the hazards and disaster field.

-Prior to the Workshop, conveners should develop guiding questions to pose to the roundtable attendees and/or develop fun and engaging activities.
-At the beginning of the roundtable discussion, conveners should introduce themselves and provide a bit of background on the Roundtable topic and a brief discussion of how the session will unfold (No more than 5-10 minutes total).
-Conveners should then invite audience members to introduce themselves and move into a facilitated discussion with an emphasis on including as many voices and ideas as possible.
+Before the Workshop, conveners should craft guiding questions to pose to the roundtable attendees and/or develop fun and engaging activities.
+At the beginning of the roundtable discussion, conveners should take 10 minutes or less to introduce themselves, provide a bit of background on the roundtable topic, and briefly discuss how the session will unfold.
+They should then invite audience members to introduce themselves and move into a facilitated discussion with an emphasis on including as many voices and ideas as possible.

-Panelists, who are invited to sit on Workshop panels because of their experience and knowledge, play an integral role in the success of the Workshop.
-Panelists should know that their role is twofold: 1) to share what they know and what they have done; and, 2) to engage the audience.
-Panelists are really provocateurs for those in the audience, who are experts in their own right and have important stories and information to share.
+Panelists are invited to participate in Workshop sessions because of their experience and knowledge.
+They play an integral role in the success of the Workshop.
+A panelist’s duty is twofold: (1) share their expertise and experience, and (2) engage the audience.
+Panelists serve as provocateurs for creating conversations with those in the audience, who are often experts in their own right with important stories and information to share.